 This design makes it a “mid-drive” e-bike system.
 The remote has a very sleek design – housed in the front end of the top-tube and easily accessed.
 The remote contains a power button, power input touch pad and user interface lights to indicate what mode the bike is in and how much battery the bike has remaining.

 Now, unlike adult, mid-drive e-mountain bikes this bike has a max speed of 12.5 miles per hour.
-It is only a 250-watt motor and is not as powerful as adult e-bikes.
+It is only a 58 nm/350-watt motor and is not as powerful as adult e-bikes.
 That doesn’t mean that your kiddo can’t fly up the hill though.

 It is a class 1 e-bike that requires pedal assist to generate motor input.
-There is no throttle……or the throttle is the pedaling.
-Haha.
+There is no throttle…..rather, the throttle is pedaling.

 The motor and battery can be plugged into a computer or connected to the Fazua App and range/battery adjustments can be made from there.
 We have yet to limit anything as the factory settings seemed to work fine.
 In fact, my trying to keep up on my hard tail has been some of the most challenging riding I have ever encountered.